 – Morning shade for your sleeping area so you won’t be woken up at the crack of dawn

-– Shade for the icebox/fridge and food storage area as much as possible and especially during the hot part of the day
+– Shade for the icebox/fridge and food storage area as much as possible during the hot part of the day

 – A shady spot for relaxing under on a hot day, and likewise a sunny spot on a cooler day.

-10: Check if your camp setup will fit: Designated campsite sizes are not uniform and seem to be getting smaller, at least at popular camp grounds.
-Check how your entire setup can comfortably fit on your site, where the car will go and whether the path to the facilities is clear.
+10: Check if your camp setup will fit: Designated campsite sizes are not uniform.
+They seem to be getting smaller, at least at popular campgrounds.
+Check how your entire setup can comfortably fit on your site.
+Where the car will go, and whether the path to the facilities is clear.

 This is a fairly comprehensive list, and congratulations if you have found and configured the perfect site.
 Armed with this information, at least you can decide what is important to you on the day, and plan accordingly.

 Original article courtesy of Set to Camp.
-Set to Camp specialise on information for trailer free camping for those that just want to camp with their tent or from their vehicle.
+Set to Camp specialise on information for trailer free camping.
+Those that just want to camp with their tent or from their vehicle.
 For more information from Set to Camp, you can see our other feature stories, or head on over to their website: Set to Camp